quicwg/multipath/draft-ietf-quic-multipath.md

 The ACK_MP frame, as specified in {{ack-mp-frame}}, is used to acknowledge 1-RTT packets.
-Compared to the QUIC version 1 ACK frame, the ACK_MP frame additionally contains the receiver's Path Identifier field pre-allocated in Destination Connection ID to distinguish the path-specific packet number space.
+Compared to the QUIC version 1 ACK frame, the ACK_MP frame additionally contains the receiver's Path Identifier associated with the Destination Connection ID to distinguish the path-specific packet number space.

 Acknowledgements of Initial and Handshake packets MUST be carried using